6 Reasons You’re Not Losing Weight on a Vegan Diet & What to Do

 And if you’re wondering where to start on your first dietitian appointment, here are a few questions you can ask your registered dietitian that are not so obvious.

-Finally, an all-in-one weight-loss app like Omo provides guidance, support, and advice that can be helpful on your weight-loss journey.
+Finally, a weight-loss app like Omo provides guidance, support, and advice that can be helpful on your weight-loss journey.

 Final Words